 Weddings and Funerals

 If you have been bereaved, please contact Neil on 07810 544265 or ask your funeral director to contact him.
-Updates on funeral arrangements are constantly changing and he will be able to give you the latest information.

 You or your neighbours may have practical needs like shopping, collecting medication or even just having someone to speak to on the phone.
 We would like to link people together through church so that everyone is cared for and are working on a way we can do that.